Creating Safe Classrooms and Schools for LGBTQ+ People

 - Projects that focus on the intersectionality of racial equity are encouraged

 Grants of up to $2,500 will be made available annually to awardees.

 Applicants must be:

-- An active CTA/SCTA member, or
+- An active CTA/CTA Aspiring Educators member, or

+The grant cannot be used for individual/group release time or stipends.
 Autonomous groups, Service Center Councils, UniServs and CTA Caucuses are not eligible.

 - Demonstrate an understanding of the importance of LGBTQ+ role models.

 - Making the environment safe for LGBTQ+ students.

 - Your past/intended involvements in the LGBTQ+ education community.